 Lightweight cross-platform audio editor for quick trims and tweaks.

 Ocenaudio is shaped for quick single-file edits.
-Its biggest strength: truly free, no upsell or watermark.
 It's not a DAW and won't multitrack a real episode — but for a quick voiceover trim or normalization pass, it's faster than firing up anything else

 Yes.
 Ocenaudio is genuinely free — no paywall lurking after a few episodes.